jalapic/engsoccerdata/README.md

  - 1961 Accrington Stanley

  - includes 1919 Port Vale who replaced Leeds City mid-season

- - includes: truncated 1939/40 season
+- The truncated 1939/40 season is in a separate file england1939.csv

   Team Names used in the file are those that are currently used: e.g. Small Heath are Birmingham City, Ardwick are Manchester City, etc.